luchko/latticegraph_designer/README.rst

 ---------------------------------------------

 1. `Download a source <https://github.com/luchko/latticegraph_designer/archive/master.zip>`_ of the last stable package version.
-2. Open the terminal.
-3. Move to the package root directory.
+2. Open the terminal and move to the package root directory.
-4. In your command prompt type:
+3. In your command prompt type:

     ``python setup.py install``

-5. Further, in order to launch the program in your command prompt type:
+4. Further, in order to launch the program in your command prompt type:

     ``graphdesigner [pathToYourLatticeGraphFile.xml]``